d4rkn1gh7/MyTechBlog/content/posts/ctf/TryHackMe/Battery.md

 ![](/TryHackMe/Battery/registerphp.png)

-If you observer the differences between both the source code u can see the maxlength "12" and "14" difference there.
+If you observe the differences between both the source code u can see the maxlength "12" and "14" difference there.

 This is a type of sql vulnerability called [SQL Truncation](https://blog.lucideus.com/2018/03/sql-truncation-attack-2018-lucideus.html) (click the link to give a read)